ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/upper-grist-mill.md

   - Benjamin Hoffman was also an early "Poor Master" in Caroline.
 (Ibid., p121.)

-  - [Cantine Lounsbery](https://www.findagrave.com/memorial/89338791/cantine-lounsbery) (11 Dec 1831 to 16 Feb 1910) was a son of Peter Lounsbery.
+  - [Cantine Lounsbery](https://www.findagrave.com/memorial/89338791/cantine-lounsbery) (11 Dec 1831 to 16 Feb 1910) was a son of Peter and Harriet Lounsbery.

 </aside>
 </figure>

-Charles Cantine Jr.'s sister [Harriet (Cantine) Lounsbery](https://www.findagrave.com/memorial/20788872/harriet_lounsbery) (06 Nov 1801 to 17 Jul 1880) was married to [Peter Lounsbery](https://www.findagrave.com/memorial/89249317/peter_lounsbery) (12 May 1797 to 04 Apr 1867) on 21 Jun 1824 in Marbletown NY.
+Charles Cantine Jr.'s sister [Harriet (Cantine) Lounsbery](https://www.findagrave.com/memorial/20788872/harriet_lounsbery) (06 Nov 1801 to 17 Jul 1880) married [Peter Lounsbery](https://www.findagrave.com/memorial/89249317/peter_lounsbery) (12 May 1797 to 04 Apr 1867) on 21 Jun 1824 in Marbletown NY.
 The earliest deeds state that the Motts Mill Property was "part of the farm whereof Charles Cantine senior died", and is "land conveyed by will from Charles Cantine to his daughter Harriet".
-Peter Lounsbery's name appears on the deeds in his role as Justice of the Peace.
+Peter Lounsbery's name appears on these deeds in his role as Justice of the Peace.

-Peter and Harriet's large family included Edward Lounsbery, mentioned above, a tanner, currier and "hide dealer", and a Civil War veteran, who helped found the {{% pagelink "founding-documents" "Congregational Church of Mott's Corners" %}}, the {{% pagelink "good-templars" "High Bridge Lodge of the International Order of Good Templars" %}}, and the {{% pagelink "other-past-owners" "David Ireland Post of the GAR" %}}.
-Edward Lounsbery owned both {{% pagelink "me-mills" "Mills' store" %}} and {{% pagelink "other-past-owners" "Mills' home" %}}, among many properties.
+Peter and Harriet's large family included Edward Lounsbery, mentioned above, a tanner, currier and "hide dealer", and a Civil War veteran, who helped found the {{% pagelink "founding-documents" "Congregational Church of Mott's Corners" %}}, the {{% pagelink "good-templars" "High Bridge Lodge of the Independent Order of Good Templars" %}}, and the {{% pagelink "other-past-owners" "David Ireland Post of the GAR" %}}.
+Edward Lounsbery owned both {{% pagelink "me-mills" "Mills' store" %}} and {{% pagelink "other-past-owners" "Mills' home" %}}, among other properties.

 A partial summary of the Upper Mill deeds: